The Schiffer-Tree hive for a “revolution in beekeeping”

 What are the characteristics of a species-appropriate bee hive?

-There is currently no agreement as to which characteristics a species-appropriate honeybee hive must have.
-However, it is widely agreed that the Western honeybee has used tree cavities as dwellings during its evolution and that these tree cavities were predominantly rotten cavities and woodpecker cavities.
+It is widely agreed that the Western honeybee has used tree cavities as dwellings during its evolution and that these tree cavities were predominantly rotten cavities and woodpecker cavities.
 Accordingly, the properties which honeybees have found in such cavities over millions of years are to be assessed as species-appropriate.

 A good thermal insulation, a low ventilation and the moisture behavior of wood I consider important characteristics and similarities of such tree cavities.
 But the geometry of the caves, for example, could also play a role.